 If you’re concerned about chemicals in your home check out some of my other green cleaners:

 Natural Homemade Fabric Softener (it can be used in the washer or dryer)

 All-Purpose Cleanser (it’s great for all-purpose cleaning and laundry stains)

 Fresh Lemon Dishwasher Detergent (cause dishes get dirty too!)

 Questions?
-I get hundreds of questions about making All Natural Homemade Laundry detergent!
-I have a detailed Question and Answer post that has lots of additional information.
+I get hundreds of questions about making All Natural Homemade Laundry Detergent!
+I have a detailed Question and Answer section with TONS of additional information.
 Check it out!